uladzislau-kvp/gilded-rose/README.md

 ./gradlew run --args 10
 ```

-You should make sure the gradle commands shown above work when you execute them in a terminal before trying to use TextTest (see below).
+You should make sure the gradle commands shown above work when you execute them in a terminal.

-## Run the TextTest approval test that comes with this project

-There are instructions in the [TextTest Readme](../texttests/README.md) for setting up TextTest.
-What's unusual for the Java version is there are two executables listed in [config.gr](../texttests/config.gr) for Java.
-One uses Gradle wrapped in a python script, the other relies on your CLASSPATH being set correctly in [environment.gr](../texttests/environment.gr).
+### Branches
+There is three branches in the project:
+* main - actual main working branch
+* refactor - commits related to refactor
+* feature - commits related to new feature (handling new item type)

+Branches 'refactor' and 'feature' were already merged into 'main' branch, but still presented
+for history purposes.

+### Changes
+You can find all commits with detailed descriptions here: https://github.com/uladzislau-kvp/gilded-rose/commits/main.</br>
+By these commits you can see all the refactoring steps.

+### More changes
+Basically I did major changes for GildedRose class and minor for others, because instructions were:
+"Feel free to make any changes to the UpdateQuality" and "do not alter the Item class or Items property".

+But in my opinion there are still several possible modifications, for example:
+* create packages for classes
+* give proper names for classes
+* add some javadocs for public methods
+* add more tests
+* add 'type' field to Item class
+* etc.